Friday, May 28, 2021

 In a post-apocalyptic world of damnation and ruin, mysterious Necromancers animate the dead bodies of girls to battle other such minions of other Necromancers.
 These doll-like Zombies are often cobbled together from multiple people 'Frankenstein'-style and may have mismatched parts.
 Additionally, when one zombie beats another they may take a part of the defeated and use it to upgrade themselves going forward.
 Often inorganic matter is incorporated into these bodies as well, from plastic skin armor to machine guns for legs.

 Nechronica is a game about being physically strong but emotionally vulnerable in a world of the dying, the dead, and the undead.
 This includes your PC and her 'sisters'.
-The PCs are all Dolls - thinking and feeling undead girls who fight against the Necromancer and his minions, even though it is the Necromancer who created the Dolls in the first place, for simple amusement or decoration for this rotting world.
+The PCs are all Dolls - thinking and feeling undead girls who fight against the Necromancer and his minions, even though it is the Necromancer who created the Dolls in the first place, for simple amusement or as a decoration for this rotting world.

 Sounds fun, no?
 Ahem...

-The mechanics are largely concerned with creating the patchwork zombie characters, body horror, and a combat for engagements between these undead girls.
+The mechanics are largely concerned with creating the patchwork zombie characters, body horror, and combat for engagements between these undead girls.
 There is also a detailed Madness system which revolves around complex emotional connections between the Player Characters and sometimes their foes, who are more often then not in the very same situation and condition they are.

 In order for a Doll to stay stable and sane, it/they must rely on and manage their complicated, often conflicting emotional state and their relationships with their fellow Dolls.
-Nechronica is a game the cheapness of life but also its beautiful fragility.
+Nechronica is a game about the cheapness of life but also its beautiful fragility.
 Likewise, it is darker than the darkest dark but really a game of hope and holding onto positivity in a world of decay and doom.

 I'll be honest, this is both too grim for me and absolutely fascinating.
 I would love to run it or play it just once to understand it better.
 It really feeds my desire for esoteric, high concept genre gaming at its wildest.